 My recommendation, determine an area that is the area for serious business.
 If you do an Olympic Lift or variation of the Olympic Lift (Power Clean or Power Snatch), the moment you step on the platform is when you need to be ready.
-The same applies for squatting, the moment you step in the rack or better when you approach the rack is when you need to be ready.
+The same applies to squatting, the moment you step in the rack or better when you approach the rack, you need to be ready.

 Once you have mastered that it is time to look to take it a step further and develop your routine on how to prepare for a lift, which I will cover in a separate article.

 Quick fixes are technical key points that can be fixed quickly.
 When I say quick, it means within one session or a few sessions.